Packing Up Your NJ Home? You’re On the Hook for These NJ Home Seller Closing Costs

 Real estate agent commission

 Your real estate agent works in your corner to get the best price for your home while walking you through the complex process of selling.
-As compensation for their expertise, most full-service listing agents charge between 5% and 6% of the sales price, which they typically share with the buyer’s agent.
-Commissions vary from broker to broker, and sellers can negotiate this fee.
+As compensation for their expertise, most full-service listing agents charge around 3%.
+The buyer’s agent may also charge around 3%, putting the total commission on a home sale at around 5% to 6%.
+Commissions vary from broker to broker, and both sellers and buyers can negotiate this fee with their respective agents.

 Wondering what listing agents in your area charge to sell a home?
 HomeLight aggregates data from home transactions to calculate average agent commissions.
 Enter your city into our real estate agent commission calculator to discover how much it will cost to hire a top agent in your market.